India at the Olympics: 21st century

 The Indian contingent for the 2000 Sydney Olympics consisted of 65 athletes with athletes competing in the rowing event for the first time.
 The country's only medal was a bronze won by Karnam Malleswari in the women's 69 kg weightlifting event.
 It was the first Olympic medal won by an Indian woman.
 Keshavan was again the only competitor for India at the 2002 Winter Olympics.
 The Indian contingent for the 2004 Athens Olympics consisted of 73 athletes and the only medal came from shooter Rajyavardhan Singh Rathore, who won the silver medal in men's double trap event.
 The Indian delegation for the 2006 Winter Olympics consisted of four athletes, two in alpine skiing, one in cross-country skiing, and one in luge.
 At the 2008 Beijing Olympics, the Indian contingent of 57 athletes competed in 12 sports.
 India registered its best performance at the time, winning three medals in the event including a gold and two bronze medals.
 Abhinav Bindra became the first Indian individual gold medalist after his victory in the men's air rifle event.
 Vijender Singh and Sushil Kumar got the country's first Olympic medal in boxing and second medal in wrestling respectively.
 Three Indian athletes represented the country in the 2010 Winter Olympics at Vancouver.

 The Indian contingent for the 2012 Summer Olympics consisted of 83 members, the highest till then.
-The country won six medals including two silver and four bronze, the highest count of medals as of then.
+The country won six medals, including two silver and four bronze, the highest count of medals as of then.
 Sushil Kumar won a silver medal to become the first Indian since independence with multiple individual Olympic medals.
 Shooter Vijay Kumar won the other silver medal in shooting.
 Amongst the bronze medalists, Saina Nehwal won India's first medal in badminton and boxer Mary Kom became the first Indian woman to win a medal in boxing.
 Other bronze medalists included shooter Gagan Narang and wrestler Yogeshwar Dutt.
-In December 2022, the Indian Olympic Association was suspended by the International Olympic Committee due to government interference in the autonomy of the country's National Olympic Committee (NOC).
+In December 2012, the Indian Olympic Association was suspended by the International Olympic Committee due to government interference in the autonomy of the country's National Olympic Committee (NOC).
 Due to the suspension, three Indian athletes entered the 2014 Winter Olympics as Independent Olympic Participants.
 The suspension was revoked when the games were underway and two competitors resumed the competition under the Indian flag.

-Mary Kom won the first medal for India in the women's boxing event at the 2012 Games.

 For the 2016 Summer Olympics, India sent more than 100 athletes for the first time with 117 competitors.
 India won two medals including a silver and a bronze.
 Shuttler P. V. Sindhu became the first Indian woman to win an Olympic silver medal and the youngest Indian woman medalist after she won a silver medal in badminton.
 Sakshi Malik became the first Indian female wrestler to win an Olympic medal with her bronze medal in the women's freestyle 58 kg category.
 Two Indian athletes represented the country in the 2018 Winter Olympics at PyeongChang.